Date of Award

 DTIC Accession Number

-Drenth, Aaron C., "Laser-Included Fluorescence and Synthetic Jet Fuel Analysis in the Ultra Compact Combustor" (2009).
+Drenth, Aaron C., "Laser-Induced Fluorescence and Synthetic Jet Fuel Analysis in the Ultra Compact Combustor" (2009).
 Theses and Dissertations.
 2032.